aam29dc/cxmatrix_cpp2/README.md

 In this module I tried using strict c++, its newer features, the stl, and avoided using raw pointers.

-This is required in the matrix.h, this denotes the possible types that the Matrix class can be.
+This is required in the Matrix.hpp, this denotes the possible types that the Matrix class can be.
 ````c++
 template class Matrix<int>;
 template class Matrix<unsigned int>;